 - 6 fun online activities to boost your child's digital resilience

 This video guide explores the positives and the risks of sharing images online and offer practical advice for you on:

 - What you can do to reduce risks and;

 - How you can seek help if you're concerned about an image that's been shared.

-No doubt over the past few months you've heard children (and maybe a few adults) talk about the latest Tik Tok challenges or their favourite celebrity's lockdown live stream.
+No doubt you've heard children (and maybe a few adults) talk about the latest Tik Tok challenges or their favourite celebrity's lockdown live stream.